lmr97/itunes-to-jellyfin/README.md

         -p playlist_dir
     ```

     **Note**: If you're running your Jellyfin server from a **Docker** container, the path to you music directory has to be the path *from within the container* (if you [bind-mounted](https://stackoverflow.com/questions/47150829/what-is-the-difference-between-binding-mounts-and-volumes-while-handling-persist) the directory), not the path to the directory on your machine's local filesystem.
 So, for instance, if you store your music in `/media/Music`, and that directory is bind-mounted on `/Music` in the Docker container, then the argument you'd invoke the program as `itxml2pl -m /Music <other args>`, not `itxml2pl -m /media/Music <other args>`.
+As a reminder, `playlist_dir` is the path on your source computer's file system, regardless of whether Jellyfin is running from a container or not.

-    `itxml2pl` will generate relative paths in the M3U files if the `-m` option is omitted. `-p` is optional, and if omitted will place M3U files in a folder called "Playlists" in the current working directory.
+    `itxml2pl` will generate relative paths in the playlist files if the `-m` option is omitted. `-p` is technically optional, and if omitted will place the playlist files in a folder called "Playlists" in the current working directory.
 If your server is running Windows, add `-w` to the command to use DOS filepaths.

     You can run `itxml2pl --help` to see all available options.

-    #### Upcoming features

-    - Mirror iTunes playlist folder structure using Jellyfin's collections

-    - Ability to specify separate music directory to use in checking if music files exist (for Docker)

 ### Step 7 &mdash; Rescan library